 While relaxing on vacation, I played around quite a bit with Instagram.
+I decided to buy Insta followers and play around with photo layouts, just so my page looked appealing to followers.
 Being a person who enjoys editing photographs, up until now, Instagram has just been a way for me to have fun with photos and my phone.
 I’ve particularly enjoyed building my following on the platform – using bots (like these – https://quantummarketer.com/best-instagram-bots/), I got the ball rolling so that my follower count could begin to grow organically with time.
 I upload the edited photos onto Instagram because that was the only way to save them.
 I used some of the photos in my blogging, and that was that.

 I never knew that Instagram could be a community.

 But what I discovered last week was a group of people all cooking out of one Vegan cookbook author’s recipes, sharing their photos, tips and reviews on Instagram.

 It all originates from this website: Veg Cookbook Club.
 Every month a new Vegan cookbook author is chosen and everyone who wants to participate can follow along.
 It’s a version of what I attempt to do with The Eat to Live Cookbook Project, but it rotates every month.